SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 12. Chinese New Year Parade and Festival

-San Francisco hosts one of the largest Chinese New Year's Parades in the world.
+San Francisco hosts one of the largest Chinese New Year parades in the world.
 Thousands of people from around the SF Bay Area and the world come here every year to celebrate.

 Although many come for the parade, there is also a festival on that same weekend as the parade.

 You can enjoy both.
-The dates change each year, but you will find this in late January, February, or early March each year.
+The dates change each year based on the lunar calendar, but you will find this celebration in late January, February, or early March each year.

 >> Find dates for this year's festivities